Requirements for the STEM Teaching Minor

 - Maintain a GPA of 2.7 or better.

-- Complete Step 1 and Step 2 with a grade of B- or better.
+- Complete Step 1: Inquiry Approaches to Teaching and Step 2: Inquiry-based Lesson Design with a grade of B- or better.

-- Submit a formal application to declare the STEM Teaching minor.
+- Submit to the UTeach office a formal application to declare the STEM Teaching minor.

 For all UTeach courses that require student teaching in an elementary, middle school or high school classroom, students must undergo and pass CORI (Criminal Offender Record Information) background checks for each K-12 school district in which they will be working.